nicholasdower/marj/README.md

 ## Motivation

-There are alrady several great database-backed ActiveJob queueing backends:
+There are already several great database-backed ActiveJob queueing backends:
 - [Delayed::Job](https://github.com/collectiveidea/delayed_job)
 - [Que](https://github.com/que-rb/que)
 - [GoodJob](https://github.com/bensheldon/good_job)
 - [Solid Queue](https://github.com/basecamp/solid_queue)

-Any of these which support your RDBMS are likely to work well for you.

-But you may find each to be more featureful and complex than what you require.
+Any of these which support your RDBMS is likely to work well for you.
+But you may find them all to be more featureful and complex than what you require.

 Marj aims to be a minimal alternative.

-## Goals
+## Goal

 To be the database-backend ActiveJob queueing backend with:
 - The simplest setup